 As you drive into the town itself you are greeted with huge banners, signs for festival venues and bunting wrapped across the small windy streets of this intimate venue.
 People dressed in ski gear mingle with those in costume as well as the locals who seem unfazed by the ludicrousness of this annual event that transforms Mayrhofen-Hippach for a whole week.

 The closest airport to Mayrhofen is Innsbruck (INN).
 From there you can take the public bus (route F) to Innsbruck Hauptbahnhof (central bus & train station).
 At the central station you can jump on a train to Jenbach where you can change for the Zillertalbahn, a train that goes through the beautiful Zillertal to Mayrhofen.

 Alternatively you can get a direct shuttle from the airport that usually drops you off at your accommodation.

 Bundling up your ticket packages at the Snowbombing festival is a very cost-efficient way to get the most out of your trip.
 If you are looking for a five-star dwelling or a crash pad, Snowbombing offers just about every type of accommodation to suit your needs.

 You can also check out these epic chalets and the best hotels in Mayrhofen.

 Mayrhofen is a great walking town.
 Although a car is a luxury, it isn’t necessary, especially for skiers and snowboarders.
 Ski buses can take you just about anywhere and are free most of the time.
 Getting around is not difficult at all which allows you to enjoy more time on the slopes!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Snowbombing 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Snowbombing 2023 using the map below!